parkour86/bumble-auto-swiper/README.md

 # Additional Tool
 BumbleDetectMatches.user.js - Detect Matches before swiping

-This tool will color the `Like` button Green if the user wants to Match with you.
+This tool will color the `Like Button`, `Dislike Button` and `Border` Green if the user wants to Match with you.